The “Cargo home” functions as a download and source cache.

 registry/cache and the extracted

 .rs files of serde inside

-It should be sufficient to only cache the following directories across builds:
+It should be sufficient to cache the following files and directories across builds:

 cargo vendor subcommand.